 Banks Beware of undercuts in banks and scouring around trees and other obstacles especially near deep water.
 Please report such hazards.

 Power Lines Beware of fishing under any power lines and remember electricity can arc over considerable distances.
 You are ideally earthed in water to conduct electricity.
-Remember that graphite is an excellent conductor of electricity.
+Remember that your carbon rod is an excellent conductor of electricity.

-Lightning Again you are ideally earthed when in water and if using a graphite rod, you have a good lightning conductor.
+Lightning Again you are ideally earthed when in water and your rod is a good lightning conductor.
 Do not fish during electric storms.
-In the event of an electrical storm stop fishing and lay rods down on the ground and move to a place of safety as soon as possible.
+In the event of an electrical storm stop fishing and lay rods on the ground and move to a place of safety as soon as possible.

-Fishing under trees can be unsafe in windy conditions.
+Trees Fishing under trees can be unsafe in windy conditions.
 Beware of falling branches.
 Be vigilant for storm damaged areas where trees and their surroundings may be unsafe.
-If you encounter damaged trees that pose a risk to anglers please report the hazard to the Secretary.
+If you encounter damaged trees that pose a risk to anglers please report the hazard to the HSA via Secretary.

 Sunburn Sunburn can cause skin cancer and waterproof sun protection is recommended.
 Wear glasses and a broad brimmed hat to protect your eyes.
 Polarised glasses are best for reducing glare.